Peter Green’s First Studio Session

 Best guesstimates have Green joining the band (then called Peter B’s Looners) shortly before Christmas, 1965.

-The band performed a three-song set for the BBC Light, “Jazz Beat” program on February 02, 1966 (the three numbers, ‘If You Wanna Be Happy’, ‘Soul Dressing’ and Outrage’ were released on “Show-Biz Blues – Fleetwood Mac 1968 to 1970 Volume 2” on the Receiver label in 2001(now out of print) but they can be found on YouTube.
+The band performed a three-song set for the BBC Light, “Jazz Beat” program on February 02, 1966 (the three numbers, ‘If You Wanna Be Happy’, ‘Soul Dressing’ and Outrage’ were released on “Show-Biz Blues – Fleetwood Mac 1968 to 1970 Volume 2” on the Receiver label in 2001(now out of print) but they all can now be found on YouTube.

 Before the month was out, the band would go into the studio to record two songs for their first (and only) single, a cover of Jimmy Soul’s ‘If You Wanna Be Happy’ backed with a Peter Bardens original ‘Jodrell Blues’